 No matter if you’re adopting a senior cat, or a small kitten, there are some basic things your new feline family member will need.
 Many shelters will offer essential vet services prior to adoption.
 This will usually include initial vaccinations, microchipping, and desexing.
 Then, here are the cat health milestones you’ll need to ensure are covered in the first year.

 It’s important to find out when the next vaccinations are due so you can follow up with your vet at the appropriate time.
-And remember that pet insurance providers such as PD Insurance have plans that cover treatments such as vaccinations (as well as chipping and spaying).
+And remember that pet insurance providers such as PD Insurance have plan add-ons that cover treatments such as vaccinations (as well as chipping and spaying).

-Usually you have some time to prepare for your new arrival, so some prep now will enable you to spend quality time with your new fluffy friend when the big day arrives.
+Usually you have time to prepare for your new arrival, so some prep now will enable you to spend quality time with your new fluffy friend when the big day arrives.
 There are four main things you need to consider:

 Talk with the adoption centre about what food your cat has been eating while in the shelter.
 Sudden changes to their diet might cause gastrointestinal upset.
 It’s also important to consider the age of your cat.
 A kitten has different nutritional needs to a senior cat.